orels1/shaders.orels.sh/src/pages/docs/generator/orl-shader-definition.md

 In the VFX template `FinalColor` is constructed from `o.Albedo` and `o.Alpha`, so the `Fragment` function essentially operates on the FinalColor directly.
 As such, there is no need to use a `ColorFunction` in there.
 {% /callout %}

+### Facing attribute

+A float `facing` parameter is also passed into the function.
+This allows you to detect if the current fragment is rendering the front face or the backface of the triangle.

 ## Shader Example

 Below is an example of a shader with all the blocks supported by the built-in toon template.
 You can also find this example in the `/Packages/sh.orels.shaders.generator/Runtime/Resources/ORL Shader Example.txt`